 The images used here are taken from the Edexcel spec, but the list is the same for all.

 This article covers set notation and miscellaneous symbols that don’t fit into any other category.
-I’ll cover the other categories of mathematical notation in a later post.
+Here are links for other parts:

 1.1 to 1.4 and 1.11 to 1.15 Number types and relationships

-Let’s start with the mathemtaical notation for different number types.
+Let’s start with the mathematical notation for different number types.

 is the set of real numbers – in other words any number that doesn’t involve the square root of a negative value.
 This covers all the numbers that you’ll be dealing with in A-level Maths.
 If you study Further Maths at A-level then you’ll also be dealing with imaginary numbers (where the imaginary number ), but you don’t need to worry about those for the single A-level.